 - Many vendors offer pre-ordering.
 Be sure to sign up for our weekly newsletter to get all the details about placing orders with your favorite vendors.
 By ordering in advance, you won’t have to handle money at the market, and your order will be packed and waiting for you when you arrive.
 This also means you can arrive at the market any time during operating hours — rather than lining up with the crowds at 4:00 — without missing out on the products you want!

 - Only one customer at a time will be allowed in each booth.
 Please follow the posted signs and instructions for social distancing, and wait outside a vendor’s tent until it’s your turn to shop.
 Maintain at least 6 feet of space between yourself and other customers while waiting.

 - Let vendors help you with your items.
 Rather than handling the products yourself, please point to the items you want and let the vendor bag them up for you.
 Avoid touching items you do not plan to purchase.

-- Per CDC recommendations, we strongly encourage all customers and vendors to wear a face covering while at market.
+- Per CDC recommendations and state guidelines, we require all customers and vendors to wear a face covering while at market.